Pop quiz: if you had to do link-building outreach, which blogs will you target in 2023 and 2024?

 Marketingprofs.com is your go-to site for well-researched content.

 From the domain name, you can tell what subjects they cover – marketing, sales, content marketing, startups, small business, etc. The site accepts high-value guest posts.

-If you want to increase your chances of earning editorial link from MarketingProfs, then you should conduct your own research work, or experiment.
+If you want to increase your chances of earning an editorial link from MarketingProfs, then you should conduct your own research work or experiment.